Just some guy, tryin’ to keep it real.

 Over time I noticed that it was in these open conversations that our relationship grew.
 Not to mention they helped us feel a bit less alone - like we were in this together.
-And within the men's groups, it felt like we were rewriting what had been told to us as men - to do it alone, to stay strong and not show weakness.
+And within the men's groups, we were paving a new way for what had been told to us as men - to do it alone, to stay strong and not show weakness.

 Strangely enough, after being forced to hide myself when I was younger, it has been these moments of seeing others and being seen more deeply that have given me a sense of meaning, connection and purpose.